DON’T say this to someone who has had a Miscarriage (but say THIS instead)

 Knowing you managed to get pregnant is an entirely different thing to grieving a miscarried baby.
 Don’t talk about something you know nothing about.
 The journey to pregnancy is a very private thing and it really is best not to try to focus on this.

 You can try again/there’s always next time

-This follows close on the footsteps of the previous comment, and is a way to try to look towards a hopeful future.
+This follows close on the footsteps of the previous comment and is a way to try to look towards a hopeful future.
 But sometimes trying again isn’t that easy.
-Sometimes the journey to pregnancy hasn’t been easy.
+Sometimes the journey of pregnancy hasn’t been easy.